florentpoujol/superpowers-game-flang-plugin/readme.md

     });

+## Retrieve a string

 Retrieve a localized string in the current locale:

     var text = fLang.get( "localName" ); // returns "English"

-Chain keys with a dot notation :
+Access nested strings with "dot notation":

     var text = fLang.get( "greetings.welcome" ); // Welcome {{player_name}}!

-Specify a locale at the begining of the key to override the current locale:
+You can specify a locale at the begining of the key to override the current locale:

-    var text = fLang.get( "fr.greetings.welcome" ); // Bienvenu {{player_name}}!
+    var text = fLang.get( "fr.greetings.welcome" ); // Bienvenue {{player_name}} !

-Keys not found in a locale may still return a value if they exists in the default locale :
+If `searchInDefaultLocale` is `true` in the config, keys not found in a locale may still return the value found in the default locale (if any):

     var text = fLang.get( "fr.localName" ); // English

+## Placeholders and replacements

+Your localized strings may contains placeholder texts that are meant to be replaced with other values before being displayed.

 Pass a dictionary of placeholders/replacements as second argument to personalize elements in the localized strings:

     var text = fLang.get( "greetings.welcome", { player_name: "Florent" } );
     // Welcome Florent!

+You can define another replacement pattern via the config:

+    fLang.config.replacementPattern = ":placeholder";
+    fLang.dictionariesByLocales.en.greetings.welcome = "Welcome :player_name!"

+    var text = fLang.get( "greetings.welcome", { player_name: "Florent" } );
+    // Welcome Florent!

-Update the current locale with the `update()` function.
+## Updating the current locale

+Use the `update()` function:

     var text = fLang.get( "greetings.welcome" ); // Welcome {{player_name}}!

-    fLang.udpate("fr");
+    fLang.udpate( "fr" );

     var text = fLang.get( "greetings.welcome" ); // Bienvenu {{player_name}} !

-The `update()` function makes the module's event emitter (`fLang.emitter`) emit the `"fLangUpdate"` event.
+The `update()` function makes the event emitter (`fLang.emitter`) emit the `"fLangUpdate"` event.

     fLang.emitter.on("fLangUpdate", (locale: string) => {
-      console.log("The new current locale is "+locale);
+      Sup.log("The new current locale is "+locale);
     });

     fLang.udpate( "fr" ); // prints "The new current locale is fr"

 The listeners receive the new current locale as their first and only arguments.
 You can use this to automaticaly update texts when the user changes the locale.

-## Test project

-The `project` folder contains a test project.

-To run it, put the project folder `fLang` in Superpowers' projects folder, start the server, access the project then run it and open the console.

-On Window, Superpowers' projects folder is typically in `C:\Users\[Your user name]\AppData\Roaming\Superpowers`.

-Note that this project depends on [the `fText` asset plugin](https://github.com/florentpoujol/superpowers-game-ftext-plugin), as well as this plugin (obviously).
+    // suppose the actor has a `TextRenderer` component that displays text on-screen. this.actor.textRenderer.setText( fLang.get( "ui.options.title" ) ;

+    fLang.emitter.on("fLangUpdate", (locale: string) => {
+        this.actor.textRenderer.setText( fLang.get( "ui.options.title" ) );
+    });

+For instance this could change the name of the option menu whenever the player changes the locale.

+If you work with an actor, a component or anything that is destroyed at some point, you really need to make sure these objects exists before working on them in the listeners.

+You also need to make sure that the listeners are removed when they are not needed anymore, like when the scene changes and all the actors/components are destroyed.

+    // for instance: remove all the listeners fLang.emitter.removeAllListeners();